arlenawu/bikesharing/README.md

 # bikesharing

 # Overview
 The purpose of this analysis is to examine customer rental patterns from NYC Citibike in order to help our client gather information in order to start up a similar bicycle rental business in Des Moines, Iowa.
+The primary aim is to understand the demographics of who might use a rental bike service, and when and where the peak demand for the service might be in a city.

 # Results
 Please use the following link to view the project on Tableau Public.